navjot369/MandMBridge/README.md

 - **Share Knowledge:** Submit articles, tutorials, or your own learning experiences.
 - **Mentorship:** Volunteer to be a mentor and help others grow.
-- **Project Contributions:** Collaborate on community projects or start your own.
+- **Project Contributions:** Collaborate on community projects or start your own .

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).